 - Accommodationists assert that in the First Amendment the framers intended to promote cooperation between government and religion, not neutrality or government hostility toward religion.
 They argue that because the establishment clause forbids Congress to make laws regarding “an establishment,” rather than “the establishment” of religion, government must not show preference among religions or the religious versus the nonreligious.
 According to accommodationists’ interpretation, the First Amendment permits governmental actions that promote religion, but not religious institutions.

-Accommodationism arises in cases of public observance of religious holidays or symbols
+Accommodationism arises in cases of public observance of religious holidays, symbols

 Most critics of accommodationism are secularists, such as Leonard Levy.
 These scholars argue that the original intent of the framers of the Bill of Rights was not to accommodate religion and government, but to keep each from influencing the other.